Import a Tool¶

 - Verify that the correct model is already available in the new environment.

-- Ensure any linked tools are already present in the new environment, by the same name as it is preferred for auto-linking.
+- Ensure any linked tools are already present in the new environment, by the same name as it's preferred for auto linking.

 - Check environment variables and configuration files to prevent any mismatches.